cloudogu/gitops-playground/README.md

   * You can ignore the warning about docker.sock
   * We're mounting the docker socket, so it can be used by the Jenkins Agents for the docker-plugin.
   * Windows seems not to provide a group id for the docker socket.
 So the Jenkins Agents run as root user.
-  * If you prefer running with an unprivileged user, consider running on on WSL2, Mac or Linux
+  * If you prefer running with an unprivileged user, consider running on WSL2, Mac or Linux
   * You could also add `-v gitops-playground-build-cache:/tmp@server:0 ` to persist the Cache of the Jenkins agent between restarts of k3d containers.
 * Apply playground:
   Note that when using a `$registry_port` other than `30000` append the command `--internal-registry-port=$registry_port` bellow